chaos/diod/protocol.md

 ### Data Structures

 1, 2, 4, and 8 byte integers, denoted `name[1]`, `name[2]`, `name[4]`,
-and `name[8]` respectively, are represend on the wire in little-endian format (least significant byte first).
+and `name[8]` respectively, are represented on the wire in little-endian format (least significant byte first).

 A string, denoted `name[s]`, is sent on the wire as